SK2006MC/Revisit/README.md

 ## Usage

-1. Open the application.
-   1.1.
-If it's the first time, select the location (folder) where you want to store the webpages.
+1. Open the application.If it's the first time, select the location (folder) where you want to store the webpages.Then click Start.
-   1.2.
-Then click Start.
 2. Swipe from the left side of the screen to the right side to access the URL bar.
-3. Enter the URL and click the Load URL button.
+3. Enter the URL.Touch the webview
 4. The webpage will be automatically stored in the location you specified.

 ## Contributing